On March 1, 2014, the Lunenburg Folk Harbour Society presented its fifth annual Music From the Next Generation concert at the Read more →

 3:30 Closing Jam

-This year the full day conference is included in your Festival Weekend Pass; or you can purchase a day-pass for the Conference and Evening Concert; or you can purchase just the conference ticket.
+The full day conference is included in your Festival Weekend Pass; or you can purchase a day-pass for the Conference and Evening Concert; or you can purchase just the conference ticket.
 To see prices, follow this link to the About Festival Tickets page.

 Folksteps is generously sponsored by FACTOR, The Foundation Assisting Canadian Talent on Recordings and the SOCAN Foundation.